BlockstreamResearch/bip-frost-dkg/README.md

 *Returns*:

 - `ParticipantState2` - The participant's session state after this step, to be passed as an argument to `participant_finalize`.
-The state is not supposed to be reused (i.e., it should be passed only to one `participant_finalize` call).
+The state must not be reused (i.e., it must be passed only to one `participant_finalize` call).
 - `ParticipantMsg2` - The second message to be sent to the coordinator.